 HOMES FOR VETERANS

 In 2019, we started working with Homes for Veterans (HFV) www.homesforveterans.us, a 501 (c) (3) Non-Profit Organization based in NJ.
 Homes for Veterans modifies the homes of disabled Veterans at no cost to them, to allow our heroes a barrier-free living.
 They fund reconstructive services, such as wheel-chair ramps, kitchen adaptations, bathroom adaptations (such as wheelchair-accessible showers), widening doorways and anything that will make a Veteran more comfortable, independent and safe in their own home.
 The Founder of HFV passed tragically from COVID19 and his amazing daughter took the helm to continue her father’s dream to serve our Veterans.
 We’ve had the privilege to know and work with both and are excited to support them in their worthy endeavors.
 In fact, we collectively applied to the MDRT Foundation to be considered for a grant.
-After the MDRT Foundation Board reviewed their heartbreaking and heartwarming story, HFV was awarded $3500!
+After the MDRT Foundation Board reviewed their heartbreaking and heartwarming story, HFV was awarded a total of $18,500!

 DINNER WITH OUR VETERANS